-Hull Railway Officials Serving.
-Hull Daily Mail, 12.03.1917Four Volunteer battalions (Two for Hull and two for East Riding) were also raised by Lord Lieutenant & Colonel, W Lambert White to release regular soldiers for overseas service.
+Four Volunteer battalions were raised by Lord Lieutenant & Colonel, W Lambert White, to release regular soldiers for overseas service.
+(Two for Hull and two for East Riding).
 These were formed by men too old for active service on 4th August 1914 and disbanded when the war ended.

-- The 1st Battalion formed themselves into a ‘Rifle Club’ to defend against invasion.
+• The 1st Battalion formed themselves into a ‘Rifle Club’ to defend against invasion.

-- The 2nd Battalion was comprised mostly of members from Hull’s Golf Clubs and enrolled themselves as ‘Special Constables’ under Mr G Morley, the Chief Police Constable.
+• The 2nd Battalion was comprised mostly of members from Hull’s Golf Clubs and enrolled themselves as ‘Special Constables’ under Mr G Morley, the Chief Police Constable.

-- A 5th ‘Cyclist’ Battalion was formed at Park Street in Hull in August 1914. and was used for Home Defence along the East Coast.
+• A 5th ‘Cyclist’ Battalion was formed at Park Street in Hull in August 1914. and was used for Home Defence along the East Coast.

-- Hull formed a Railway ‘Pals’ Battalion, know as the 17th Northumberland Fusilers in September 1914.
+• Hull formed a Railway ‘Pals’ Battalion, know as the 17th Northumberland Fusiliers in September 1914.
 This occupied two, large warehouses at Hull’s King George Dock, and recruited from all the North Eastern towns, along the Hull and Barnsley Railway line.
 The battalion moved to Catterick in June 1915 and then embarked for Albert, in France, in November 1915.
 The battalion took part in the opening battle of the Somme at Thiepval and saw much action throughout the war.

-- The East Riding Yeomanry (ERY) was a cavalry regiment originally set up after the Boer War (1899-1902) to address the shortage of good quality mounted troops in the British Army.
-Yeomanry were volunteer cavalry units.
-The term ‘yeoman’ originally meant a moderately well-off independent farmer.
-The ERY had four squadrons, based at Hull, Beverley, York and Bridlington.
-A yeomanry regiment was a natural choice for a farmer who was used to working with horses.
-They trained in Hull and Beverley, and at Seaham Hall in County Durham, before being posted to Egypt in 1915 and Palestine in 1917.
-The ERY was stationed with the British Army in Egypt and Palestine with the task of defending the Suez Canal from Ottoman troops and later of advancing against the Turks.
+• The ERY was posted to Egypt in September, 1915.
+They were stationed with the British Army in Egypt with the task of defending the Suez Canal from Ottoman troops and later of advancing against the Turks.
 (The Suez Canal in Egypt connects the Mediterranean Sea with the Red Sea and enables ships to travel between Europe and East Asia without having to navigate around Africa.
 It was a vital supply route for the British Empire.
-Some people at the time believed that success in Palestine would be a better way to
+Some people at the time believed that success in Palestine would be a better way to defeat Germany than the stalemate on the Western Front.)
+In 1915 the East Riding Yeomanry sailed for Macedonia, but the destination was altered and in November they landed in Egypt.
+They spent most of 1916 in the Fayoum oasis, guarding against possible attacks on caravan routes by a troublesome local tribe – the Senussi – who had pro-German sympathies.

 Spurn Point juts 3.5 miles (6km) into the North Sea and guards entry to the ports of Hull, Grimsby and Goole.